 Cook’s notes: You can use almond or hazelnut meal or grind a mix of different nuts.
-Coconut oil and chopped dried apricots is what makes the mixture sticky so you need those or another type of dried fruit like dates or figs. I used the violet tips of the fresh lavender flowers but you can easily use some essence or dried lavender.
+Coconut oil and chopped dried apricots is what makes the mixture sticky, so you need those or another type of dried fruit like dates or figs. I used the violet tips of the fresh lavender flowers but you can easily use a few drops of lavender essence or dried lavender.
 It’s really there to add a twist of flavour rather than being the primary ingredient.
 Keep them refrigerated and they will last for up to 5 days.
-You can make them as small or as big as you like and of course you can make a bigger batch.
+You can make them as small or as big as you like, and of course, you can make a bigger batch.

-- 2 tbsp desiccated coconut + some more to dust with
+- 2 tablespoons desiccated coconut + some more to dust with

 - Use an electric mixer or a food processor, combine and incorporate almond meal, coconut oil, vanilla and lavender flowers.
 The mix will become crumbly.
 Add chopped apricots and almonds and mix with your hands.
 Add 2 tablespoons of water and mix the mixture until it's sticky and slightly wet.
 It should hold well together.